daniosp/computationalmechanics-4-the-courious-engineer/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-  - Researchers
+#  - Researchers
 ---

-Hi there!
-I'm a Mechanical Engineering Student at Universidad EAFIT.
-My research interests include Acoustics, Computer-aided design, Computer-aided engineering, and Dynamic Systems.
-I've participated in the CAD/CAM/CAE laboratory as a Teacher Assistant and researcher, where I've developed knowledge in Geometric Modeling.
+I'm a Mechanical Engineering student committed to continuous learning and focused on applications that blend engineering with new technologies.
+With a strong interest in research and education, I have acquired technical skills in the use of computer-aided engineering tools and various programming languages.